markdaniel1982/ttlf_pp1/README.md

 ## Credits

+___
+### Code

+* Code for 'latest releases' grid found on [Codepen](https://codepen.io/TexV/pen/pwywNW) and amended to suit my needs
+* Color gradient css code from [w3schools](https://www.w3schools.com/css/css3_gradients.asp) and amended to suit my needs

+### Content & Media

 * Content from the site, including logos and bio text has been taken from [ttlf.net](ttlf.net) (the brands' current live site)
 * Content from latest releases section on homepage has been taken from [toolbox digital shop](https://www.toolboxdigitalshop.com/trip-the-light-fantastic.html)

-___
-### Code

-### Content
-### Media
+* Fonts from Google fonts
+* Icons from Fontawesome